 Employer of choice must always share important information and data with employees ranging from the financial progress of the company to tracking their success.

 Employees must feel like members in the crowd and must be aware of what all is happening in their organization.

 7. Maintain Positive Relationships with the Co-workers:

 Employees must feel like friends at work.
-On a broader scale, the employer of choice must be cultural fit to the recruitment, colleagues, and enjoy working with the team.
+On a broader scale, the employer of choice must be a cultural fit to the recruitment, colleagues, and enjoy working with the team.

 8. Performance Culture:

-If an employee possesses rich interest in the work, then he will be able to perform better.
-Hence, the employer of choice must find ways to create a link between employee’s performance and interests.
+If an employee possesses a rich interest in the work, then he will be able to perform better.
+Hence, the employer of choice must find ways to create a link between the employee’s performance and interests.

 This can be achieved through appropriate strategies and systems offering regular feedback and guidance.